BrainyAnt/brainyant-rpi/README.md

 sudo apt-get install ffmpeg
 ```

-## Install
+## Setup Your Robot

-Browse to brainyant.com/newrobot and add a new robot.
-You can see it listed in "My Robots" list.
+Browse to [brainyant.com](https://brainyant.com), create an account and add a new robot.
-Connect to a raspberry pi and connect to your account in brainyant.com.
-Go to the newly added robot
+Connect to your RPi, open a browser and login to your account in brainyant.com.
+Go to the newly
-and press "Download Auth File" button.
-This will save auth.json that contains your robot credentials
+added robot and press the "Download Auth File" button.
+This will save auth.json that contains your
-that will be used to communicate with the platform.
-Save it on the disk in a separate folder and open the console in that folder.
+robot credentials.
+Create a separate folder and save it on the disk.

+Open the console, browse to the new folder and install brainyant-rpi package.
+This will take some
+time.

 ```console
 $ npm install brainyant-rpi
 ```

-In the same folder you can now start writing code to do whatever you want with your device based on
-the controls got from the user.
+You are ready to start adding functionality to your robot.
+Create a new js file, import brainyant-rpi
+library and start adding functions.
+You can subscribe to the commands taken from the web app which
+the users are sending.

 ```js
 var brain = require("brainyant-rpi");